Boosting the Power of Kernel Two-Sample Tests: Broader Scope I: Local Power of Adaptive MMD Tests

 The idea of using multiple kernels/bandwidths has recently emerged as a popular alternative to selecting a single bandwidth, for developing adaptive kernel two-sample tests that do not require data-splitting.
 In this direction, \citet{kubler2020learning} proposed a method which does not require data splitting using the framework of post-selection inference.
-However, this method requires asymptotic normality of the test statistic under $H_0$, hence, is restricted to the linear-time MMD estimate \cite[Section 6]{gretton2012kernel}, which leads to loss in power when compared to the more commonly used quadratic-time estimate \eqref{eq:WX}.
-Fromont et al.~\cite{fromont2013two,fromont2012kernels} and, more recently, \citet{schrab2021mmd} introduced another non-asymptotic aggregated test, hereafter referred to as MMDAgg, that is adaptive minimax (up to an iterated logarithmic term) over Sobolev balls.
+However, this method requires asymptotic normality of the test statistic under $H_0$, hence, is restricted to the linear-time MMD estimate \citet[Section 6]{gretton2012kernel}, which leads to loss in power when compared to the more commonly used quadratic-time estimate \eqref{eq:WX}. \citet{fromont2013two,fromont2012kernels} and, more recently, \citet{schrab2021mmd} introduced another non-asymptotic aggregated test, hereafter referred to as MMDAgg, that is adaptive minimax (up to an iterated logarithmic term) over Sobolev balls.

-Our aggregation strategy, leads to a test that can be efficiently implemented, enjoy improved empirical power over single kernel tests for a range of alternatives, and scales well in high dimensions.
+Our aggregation strategy, leads to a test that can be efficiently implemented, enjoys improved empirical power over single kernel tests for a range of alternatives, and scales well in high dimensions.
 Moreover, instead of minimax optimality, our focus is on establishing the asymptotic properties of the aggregated test.
 Towards this, we derive the joint distribution of the MMD estimates (under both local and fixed alternatives) and, consequently, establish the statistical (Pitman) efficiency of the proposed test.
-In fact, our theoretical results apply to general aggregation schemes using which we can obtain the asymptotic efficiency of the aforementioned MMDAgg test (see Section \ref{sec:adpativeMMD}).
-Numerical results comparing the empirical power of the MMMD test with the MMDAgg test are reported in Section \ref{sec:adpativeMMDexperiments}.
-Interestingly, MMMD has better power than MMDAgg for a range of alternatives, which include perturbed uniform distributions in the Sobolev class, as well as natural mixture and local alternatives.
-This showcases both the practical relevance of the Mahalanobis aggregation strategy and the broader scope of our asymptotic results.
+In fact, our theoretical results apply to general aggregation schemes using which we can obtain the asymptotic local power of the aforementioned MMDAgg test.
+To demonstrate this in this section we propose an asymptotic implementation of the MMDAgg test and sketch a heuristic argument that derives its limiting local power in the contamination model \eqref{eq:H0N}.
+The argument can be made rigorous by using tools from empirical process theory, however, since the purpose of this section is more illustrative than technical, we have not pursued this direction.